krzysk1/optica/README.md

 # optica
 The Edgley EA-7 Optica is a British light aircraft designed for slow-speed observation work, and intended as a low-cost alternative to helicopters.
 The Optica has a cruise speed of 130 km/h (70 kn; 81 mph) and a stall speed of 108 km/h (58 kn; 67 mph) (From Wikipedia, the free encyclopedia)

-This free add-on for AeroflyFS1 2015, then for AeroflyFS2 2019, and then for AeroflyFS4 2022 was developed by Krzysztof Kaniewski, Original 3D model was created by Gary "Buckaroo" Neely, Sept 2011.
+This free add-on for AeroflyFS1 2015, then for AeroflyFS2 2019, and then for AeroflyFS4 2022 was created by Krzysztof Kaniewski, Original 3D model was created by Gary "Buckaroo" Neely, Sept 2011.
 Thanks to him

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.